Coneriys/apache4/docs/content/contributing/data-collection.md

 ## Collected Data

-This feature comes from this [public proposal](https://github.com/traefik/traefik/issues/2369).
+This feature comes from this [public proposal](https://github.com/apache4/apache4/issues/2369).

-In order to help us learn more about how Traefik is being used and improve it, we collect anonymous usage statistics from running instances.
+In order to help us learn more about how apache4 is being used and improve it, we collect anonymous usage statistics from running instances.
 Those data help us prioritize our developments and focus on what's important for our users (for example, which provider is popular, and which is not).

 ### What's collected / when ?

-Once a day (the first call begins 10 minutes after the start of Traefik), we collect:
+Once a day (the first call begins 10 minutes after the start of apache4), we collect:

-- the Traefik version number
+- the apache4 version number
 - a hash of the configuration
 - an **anonymized version** of the static configuration (token, username, password, URL, IP, domain, email, etc., are removed).